-This affidavit is required for most family-based immigrants and some employment-based intending immigrants to show that they have adequate means of financial support and are not likely to become a public charge.
+This affidavit is required for most family-based intending immigrants and some employment-based intending immigrants to show that they have adequate means of financial support and are not inadmissible on the public charge ground.

 How is Form I-864 Used?